 About the Communication Lab

 Our peer coaches are practicing engineers and scientists, first and foremost.
-We train them rigorously to offer high-level conversations with their peers about scientific communication.
-We focus as much on the Fellow experience as we do our clients’.
+We train them rigorously to offer their peers strategic consultations about how to improve their scientific and professional communication, including written, visual, and oral media.

 History and growth

 The Communication Lab was first piloted in 2013 in the Department of Biological Engineering (BE) under the faculty leadership of Professor Eric Alm and Department Head Doug Lauffenburger.
 BE wanted to provide additional support for its students to learn communication skills, and hired Jaime Goldstein to launch a model centered on discipline-specific peer coaching.

 Following its success in BE, the Comm Lab model has been adapted by other MIT engineering departments and other academic institutions:

 - 2015: Electrical Engineering and Computer Science

 - 2016: Broad Institute of MIT and Harvard (sister program)